 - Regression Analytics: Regression analytics looks into the relationships between a dependable and an independent variable.
 This is a good way to find trends in data because the relationships found in your sample will also be present in the larger population.

 - Predictive Analytics: Predictive analytics is a key component of advanced analytics, as this helps to find a solution to the unknown.
 This type of analysis uses various techniques from other data processes (such as data mining, AI, machine learning, and modeling) to make a deep analysis of available data to create a prediction for the future.
 Predictive analytics is used to create accurate forecasts.

 - Prescriptive Analytics: Prescriptive analytics is the final stage of business analytics.
 This is the process of using technology to look at the raw data and make decisions based on the existing descriptive and predictive analytics to find the best possible outcome.

-Interested in learning more about how predictive analytics and how it can help your marketing strategy?
-Check out this post.
+Learn more about how and how it can help your marketing strategy.

 Ways to Apply Advanced Marketing Analytics

 Businesses can use advanced marketing analytics in all stages of their marketing.
 As opposed to basic marketing analytics, with advanced marketing analytics can help businesses to automate various marketing processes, and optimize them for stronger results.

 One of the key aspects to implementing this type of analytics is gathering data from a wider variety of sources, and not just social media channels.
 In order to get the most from your data, and make more informed decisions, a wider spread of data needs to be analyzed for greater accuracy.
 No company already has all of the data it needs for making informed decisions.
 Instead, businesses need to further extend their data reach for broader industry knowledge.

 Look towards complimenting your own data with larger external data providers.
 This can help to scale your business more accurately and create more insightful models.